Vajalol/VUI/README.md

 ## 🔄 Development Status

-VUI version 0.3.0 is feature-complete and ready for use with World of Warcraft: The War Within Season 2.
+VUI version 1.0.0 is the official release version, fully verified and ready for use with World of Warcraft: The War Within Season 2.

 For details on development progress and upcoming features, please refer to:
 - [ROADMAP.md](ROADMAP.md) - Our comprehensive development roadmap